 3) Provide a unique contribution to astrophysics in the 2030s by exploring high energy phenomena in all astrophysical contexts, including those yet to be discovered.

-From the unique perspective endowed to Athena by its unprecedented spectroscopic and imaging capabilities in the 0.5-12keV range, this mission will lead the quest into solving these questions from its launch in 2028.
+From the unique perspective endowed to Athena by its unprecedented spectroscopic and imaging capabilities in the 0.5-12keV range, this mission will lead the quest into solving these questions from its launch in early 2030s.

 Regarding the first question, our current understanding is that most of the ordinary matter (baryons) in the Universe is in a warm-hot state, both inside the potential wells of groups and clusters of galaxies and in the so-called Warm Hot Intergalactic Medium (WHIM) in filaments between the densest regions in the Cosmos.
 Investigating how such potential wells formed and evolved, and how and when the material trapped in them was energised and chemically enriched, can uniquely be tackled by observations in the X-ray band, combining wide-field images with high resolution spectroscopy, both of high sensitivity.
 Such capabilities will also serve us well when studying the WHIM, both in emission and in absorption against bright background targets.